José Luis Rodríguez (footballer, born 1997)

-José Luis Rodríguez Bebanz (born 14 March 1997), most known as Puma Rodríguez, is a Uruguayan professional footballer who plays as a right-back for Campeonato Brasileiro Série A club Vasco da Gama and the Uruguay national team.
+José Luis Rodríguez Bebanz (born 14 March 1997), also known as Puma Rodríguez or Pumita, is a Uruguayan professional footballer who plays primarily as a right-back for Campeonato Brasileiro Série A club Vasco da Gama and the Uruguay national team.

 Club career

 On 4 January 2023, Vasco da Gama signed Rodríguez a three-year contract until 31 December 2025.
+On 29 December 2025, he signed a two-year contract extension, with an option for a further year.

 International career

 Rodríguez is a former Uruguayan youth international.

 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
 Later he made the 26-men cut to the World Cup squad, although he didn't make a single appearance in the competition.